 The warmth of Spring showed its shy face yesterday, and we think it’s here to stay this time.
-We felt the sun on our faces, admired the beautiful blue skies, enjoyed the smell of barbeques cooking, saw people enjoying picnics, and soaking up the rays – sunbathing anywhere and everywhere.
-We spotted our favorite gelato truck and knew it is finally Spring.
+We knew it was finally Spring by the smell of the barbeques, appearance of our favorite gelato truck, people enjoying picnics in the park and soaking up the rays – sunbathing anywhere and everywhere.
 What perfect timing as yesterday was Valborgsmässoafton, which is the eve of Walpurgis Night – a time to welcome and embrace Spring.
 Thankfully it embraced us right back.

 This celebration of Spring is common in many European countries but not in the States so I was very excited.
-The festivals are most popular in Southern Sweden (maybe because of the climate difference?) and may be influenced by the pagan Northern European traditions of May Day.
-Large bon fires litter the Swedish towns as the main event for the celebrations, which is said to have originated because on May 1st farm animals were allowed out to graze and fires were set in an effort to protect them from predators.
+Large bon fires litter the Swedish towns as the main event for the celebrations, which is said to have originated because on May 1st farm animals were allowed out to graze and fires were set in an effort to protect them from predators (and witches of course).

 In Halmstad our bon fire is set up on the Nissan River- out of reach for any pranksters to light it early.